-ILS Care should be directed at continuing or establishing care, conducting a thorough patient assessment, stabilizing the patient's perfusion and preparing for or providing patient transport.
+A-EMT/ EMT-I should be directed at continuing or establishing care, conducting a thorough patient assessment, stabilizing the patient's perfusion, and preparing for or providing patient transport.

-- 1. ILS Care includes all components of BLS Care. - 2.
-IV Fluid Therapy: 500mL fluid bolus's as needed to maintain a systolic BP of 90mmHg.
-90 mmHg is optimum so as to avoid dislodging a clot.
-This permissive hypotension does NOT apply to significant TBI patients.
+- 1. A-EMT/ EMT-I includes all components of EMT Care. - 2.
+IV Fluid Therapy: 500mL fluid boluses as needed to maintain a systolic BP of 90mmHg.
+SBP 90 mmHg is optimum to avoid dislodging a clot.
+This permissive hypotension does NOT apply to significant TBI and pregnant patients.

-ALS Care should be directed at continuing or establishing care, conducting a thorough patient assessment, stabilizing the patient's perfusion and preparing for or providing patient transport.
+Paramedic Care should be directed at continuing or establishing care, conducting a thorough patient assessment, stabilizing the patient's perfusion, and preparing for or providing patient transport.

-- 1. ALS Care includes all components of ILS Care. - 2.
+- 1. Paramedic Care includes all components of A-EMT/EMT-I. - 2.
 If advanced airway control becomes necessary, maintain inline cervical immobilization.
-Consider first line use of airway adjuncts such as the supraglottic airway if intubation appears difficult, or if unable to strictly maintain inline cervical immobilization. - If > 30 minutes of decreased circulation to an extremity due to entrapment and/or crush injury, contact Medical Control for possible order of Sodium Bicarbonate and 1L of Normal Saline (not LR). - 4.
+Consider first line use of airway adjuncts such as the supraglottic airway if intubation appears difficult, or if unable to strictly maintain inline cervical immobilization. - 3.
 Contact Medical Control as soon as possible.

 - Hypotension may not occur in the early stages of shock.
-However, aggressive therapy is indicated if there is a significant mechanism of injury and/or shock is suspected. - IV access should be obtained en route and should not delay transport time. - IV fluid bolus/flow rate should be regulated and patient response to fluid monitored closely.
+However, aggressive therapy is indicated if there is a significant mechanism of injury and/or shock is suspected. - IV access should be obtained enroute and should not delay transport time. - IV fluid bolus/flow rate should be regulated and patient response to fluid monitored closely.